Normally the Sonoff switches don’t support MQTT but you can buy flashed devices that run the Tasmota firmware that does.

 MQTT Commands and Responses

-Besides turning the switch on and off, commands can be used to set various settings like MQTT broker, port retain flag etc and the get information about the switch.
+Besides turning the switch on and off, commands can be used to set various settings like the MQTT broker, port retain flag etc and the get information about the switch.

 The switch uses a command response structure.
 Each command is acknowledged with a response.